Triassic–Jurassic extinction: Wildfires

 The intense, rapid warming is believed to have resulted in increased storminess and lightning activity as a consequence of the more humid climate.
 The uptick in lightning activity is in turn implicated as a cause of an increase in wildfire activity.
+Coronene enrichments show an increase in wildfire activity closely temporally connected to biodiversity loss and pulses of acid rain associated with the TJME.
+Europe became plagued by continental scale wildfires blazing across its fern savannas.
 The combined presence of charcoal fragments and heightened levels of pyrolytic polycyclic aromatic hydrocarbons in Polish sedimentary facies straddling the Triassic-Jurassic boundary indicates wildfires were extremely commonplace during the earliest Jurassic, immediately after the Triassic-Jurassic transition.
 Elevated wildfire activity is also known from the Junggar Basin.
 In the Jiyuan Basin, two distinct pulses of drastically elevated wildfire activity are known: the first mainly affected canopies and occurred amidst relatively humid conditions while the second predominantly affected ground cover and was associated with aridity.
 At the Winterswijk quarry in the Netherlands, a surge in wildfire activity has been suggested to correspond to and have caused the sudden decline in coniferous vegetation.
 Frequent wildfires, combined with increased seismic activity from CAMP emplacement, led to apocalyptic soil degradation.